New to Homeschooling

 What is a homeschool umbrella group?

-Homeschool umbrella groups are organizations that help monitor a homeschooler's progress and help parents adhere to their state's regulations for homeschooling in lieu of the state.
-These groups can also perform reviews.
+Homeschool umbrella groups are organizations that help monitor a homeschooler's progress and help parents adhere to their state's regulations for homeschooling in lieu of state reviews.
 D.C. and Virginia do not have umbrella groups, but Maryland has several.
 Some parents report satisfaction with umbrella groups because they find it less intimidating than dealing with state reviews.
 Other parents may not want to pay the fees associated with an umbrella group, they may not want to be affiliated with a religious organization (most of the umbrella groups are religious), and many parents find the review process by the state to be easy and helpful.

 If I am not testing my child, how do I know what they know?

-Because you are your child's primary teacher, you will be able to assess what your child knows as you go along in your lessons.
+Because you are your child's primary teacher, you will be able to assess what your child knows as they go along in their lessons.
 Schools rely on testing because one teacher in a class of thirty cannot assess every child in every lesson.
 In homeschooling, because instruction is individualized, there is more opportunity for immediate assessment and feedback.

 If a parent feels like they need to administer tests in order to make assessments, they can always do so.
 Parents can write their own tests, use worksheets, or inquire about standardized testing from their state.